 The best markets in Melbourne (in my opinion) are handily indoors.
 Not only is it a historic market but it provides lots of fresh produce at very competitive prices.
 In addition to fresh fruit and vegetables, you can also purchase tasty cheeses and meats, other delicatessen products, and fresh fish and seafood.
 Read more about Queen Victoria Market.

-8. Comedy Shows at Caroline of Brunswick
+8. Free Live Comedy Shows

 9. Escape Room